Ashwan-Dath/Programming_Problems/README.md

-All the above mentioned are be done in JAVA programming language if i have time i will try to do it in Python, JavaScript.
+All the above-mentioned are be done in JAVA programming language if I have time I will try to do it in Python, JavaScript.

 Disclaimer: